Vladikak/FrogBuild/README.md

 # FrogBuild

-Easy tool to quickly build logo of FrogTeam
+Addon for Meteor Client based on meteor-addon-template.
+Easy tool to quickly build logo of FrogTeam.